ksfraser/frontaccounting-receipt-processor/docs/architecture.md

 ## Components

 ### 1. Ingestion
-- **FileWatcher**: Monitors a specified directory for new receipt files (PDF and JPG) and triggers processing when new files are detected.
+- **FileWatcher**: Monitors a specified directory for new receipt files (PDF, JPG, PNG) and triggers processing when new files are detected.
+It integrates with the `OcrService` for text extraction and the `ReceiptParser` for data processing.
 - **UploadHandler**: Manages the uploading of receipts and initiates the processing workflow.

 ### 2. Optical Character Recognition (OCR)